benbucksch/autoconfig-spec/draft-autoconfig-1.md

 If an attacker can provide a forged configuration, the provided mail hostname and authentication server can be controlled by the attacker, and the attacker can get access to the plain text password of the user.
 The attack can be implemented as man-in-the-middle, so the end user might receive mail as expected and never notice the attack.

-Receiving the plain text password is a very high threat for the organization, not only because mail itself can contain highly sensitive information or can be used to issue orders within the organization that have extremely negative impact, but given single-signon solutions, the same username and password may give access to other resources at the organization, including other computers or, in the case of admin users, even adminstrative access to the entire organization.
+An attacker gaining the plain text password of a real user is a very significant threat for the organization, not only because mail itself can contain sensitive information and can be used to issue orders within the organization that have wide-ranging impact, but given single-sign-on solutions, the same username and password may give access to other resources at the organization, including other computers or, in the case of admin users, even adminstrative access to the core of the entire organization.

-Multi-factor authentication might not defend against such attacks, if mail access is normally protected by multi-factor authentication, and the user believes to be logging into his email and therefore comply with any multi-factor authentication steps required.
+Multi-factor authentication might not defend against such attacks, because the user may believe to be logging into his email and therefore comply with any multi-factor authentication steps required.

 ## DNS